Raphael Bob-Waksberg: Early life

 Bob-Waksberg was raised in Palo Alto, California with his two sisters, Becky and Amalia.

-His family is deeply involved in the Jewish community, and Bob-Waksberg was raised Jewish.
+Bob-Waksberg was raised in a Conservative Jewish family and his parents were involved in various Jewish causes.
 From 1982 to about 2010, his mother and grandmother ran a Judaica gift and book store titled Bob & Bob Fine Jewish Gifts and Books.
 His father, David Waksberg, helped Russian-speaking Jews emigrate to the United States and served as CEO of Jewish LearningWorks, a San Francisco-based religious education center, until his retirement in 2020.
 His father has stated, "When a friend asked me about [BoJack Horseman] after the first season, I said it was about teshuvah."
 When asked how his culture has influenced his art, Bob-Waksberg replied, "Asking me that question is like asking a fish how much being in water has affected it."
 He has implied that his family perceived comedy as a viable career path, stating in a Times of Israel interview,Humor was a big part of my childhood.
 My family was full of comedians.
 We'd sit around the dinner table and try to one-up each other.
 It sometimes ended in tears, but usually in laughter...There was a warm and encouraging environment at home.
 My self-loathing and neuroticism are not because of my upbringing.
 At 9 years of age, he was nicknamed "Raizin", and used the name until the age of 22.

 He grew up 8 minutes away from Lisa Hanawalt, art collaborator and close friend.
 He was in the grade below hers at Gunn High School, which Bob-Waksberg described as "one of those schools where if you didn't take five AP classes and get 1600 on your SATs, you were considered subpar."

 In 2019, Bob-Waksberg lamented that his high school class voted him "Class Clown" rather than "Funniest."
 When asked about the difference, he explained, "'Class Clown' is like, 'Ahhhhh, look at me, look at me!'
 Whereas 'Funniest' is like, 'Oh, a subtle wit.'"
 In a different interview, he stated, "I had ADD as a kid and often acted as the class clown.
 My teachers used to tell my mom, 'Raphael thinks he's a real comedian.'"

 After high school, Bob-Waksberg attended Bard College in New York for playwriting.
 For three years while at Bard, he was roommates with Adam Conover, creator and host of Adam Ruins Everything.
 Conover and Bob-Waksberg were founding members of the sketch comedy group Olde English.
 Bob-Waksberg graduated with a degree in Theater and Performance in 2006.